orchidsoftware/orchid.software/source/en/docs/installation.md

 ---

-Before you can use the platform, you will need to install it.
-This guide will help you perform a simple installation to start a project.
+Before you can use the platform you need install it.
+This guide should help you perform a simple installation to start the project.

 ## Create project

+> **Note.** If you already have Laravel installation you can skip this step.

-Being a package for the framework, you must first install it.
+Being a package for the framework you must first install laravel.
 This can be done using the Composer dependency management tool by running the 'composer create-project' command in your terminal:

 ```php
 $ composer create-project laravel/laravel orchid-project "5.8.*" --prefer-dist
 ```

+For more information how install Laravel follow [Official Laravel Installation Guide](https://laravel.com/docs/5.8/installation).

 > **You don’t have Composer?** It’s easy to install by following the instructions on the [download page](https://getcomposer.org/download/).

-This will create a new `orchid-project` directory, load the dependencies into it, and generate the main directories and files that you will need to get started.
+This will create a new `orchid-project` directory, load the dependencies and generate the main directories and files that you will need to get started.
 In other words, install your new framework project.

 **Do not forget**